Board of Governors

 What is the Board of Governors and what does it do?

-The University's Governing Body (known as the Board of Governors) is collectively responsible for overseeing the University's activities, determining its future direction and fostering an environment in which the institutional mission is achieved and the potential of all learners is maximised.
-The University is a legal independent corporate body, the purpose of which is to provide learning and teaching and undertake research.
+The University governing body is appointed under the provisions of the Education Reform Act 1988.
+It is collectively responsible for overseeing the University activities, determining its future direction, and fostering an environment in which its mission is achieved and the potential of all learners is maximised.

-The Board of Governors is made up of 23 members, which includes the Vice-Chancellor.
-Thirteen of the Governors are independent members, five are co-opted lay members, two are staff Governors appointed from amongst University staff following election, and two are Student Governors, appointed as ex officio members under the constitution of Coventry University Students’ Union.
+The Board of Governors is made up of twenty one members, which includes the Vice-Chancellor.
+Twelve of the Governors are independent members, four are co-opted lay members, two are staff governors appointed from amongst University staff following election, and two are student governors, appointed under the constitution of Coventry University Students’ Union.

 The Vice-Chancellor is distinguished from all other members of the Board on the basis that he/she has the right to be a member by virtue of office, a right which the present Vice-Chancellor has taken up.
 The Chair and Deputy Chair of the Board, together with the Chairs of Committees are elected by the Board itself.
 Staff and student governors are appointed as full Governors, in the same way as the other appointed members.